 Philippines – Cebu, Bohol and Panglao are the driest parts of the Philippines at this time of year where we can book you into an incredible hotel or charter a boat around these waters with untouched dive sites.

 Singapore – With the weather still nice and dry, we suggest spending a few nights in Singapore, then hopping aboard a ferry to the more relaxed Bintan or Nikoi island.

 Thailand – Inland you will find lush and green landscapes from the monsoon rain.
 For school summer holidays, head to the east coast for the most guaranteed weather.

-Vietnam – With hot temperatures and high humidity in the north and rains in the south, stick to the centre of the country which is mostly dry in July.
+Vietnam – With hot temperatures and high humidity in the north and rains in the south, stick to the middle of the country which is mostly dry in July.